yc2839/PUI2016_bja282/HW4_bja282/README.md

 # HW 4

-## Assignment 1: Review of Gregory Mayes Citibike Project Proposal
+## Assignment 1: Review of Xu Chunqing's Citibike data

 ## Assignment 2: Literature Choices of Statistical Tests
 I worked on this assignment with Jonathan Geis.
 He chose the logistic regression for